germancinco71/hello-world/README.md

-\## Features:
+## Features:

--Outputs "Hello, World!" to the console.
+- Outputs "Hello, World!" to the console.

--Basic setup for learning and experiment with PHP
+- Basic setup for learning and experiment with PHP